Base Collaborative Care Model Training

 An evidence and team-based care approach to integrating behavioral health into primary care

-During this multi-day, live, virtual training course, the learner will gain knowledge and skills to implement a collaborative care model (CoCM) that includes a primary care provider, behavioral health care manager, and psychiatric consultant functioning as a team, using a shared care plan, to meet the needs of patients with moderate to severe depression and optional anxiety.
+The CoCM Base Training is required for adult and adolescent practices wanting to participate in the CoCM program.
+During this multi-day, live, virtual base CoCM training course, the learner will gain knowledge and skills to implement a collaborative care model (CoCM) that includes a primary care or pediatric provider, behavioral health care manager, and psychiatric consultant functioning as a team, using a shared care plan, to meet the needs of patients with moderate to severe depression and optional anxiety.

 - Discuss the process of the CoCM including patient identification, screening, assessment, care planning, systematic case review, interventions, monitoring, and case closure.